-Forgetting a component of your application is a serious issue, and for a step-by-step guide on how to handle it, you can check out this CollegeVine post: What Do I Do if I Forgot Part of My Application?
+Forgetting a component of your application is a serious issue, and for a step-by-step guide on how to handle it, you can check out the CollegeVine blog post What Do I Do if I Forgot Part of My Application?

-There is no question that there are tons of fantastic college options out there—that being said, it’s not a good idea to apply to a bunch of schools just because they are prestigious.
+There is no question that there are tons of fantastic college options out there — that being said, it’s not a good idea to apply to a bunch of schools just because they are prestigious.
 While the academic rigor and reputation of a school should be factors that you take into consideration when applying, there is certainly more to the college process than just prestige.
-Consider checking out this CollegeVine blog post that explains why the Ivy Leagues aren’t the only good colleges out there.
+Consider checking out this CollegeVine blog post that explains why the Ivies aren’t the only good colleges out there.

-While we all have lapses in judgment sometimes and it might seem tempting to “massage the truth” in order to make your application seem more appealing to admissions committees, lying on your college applications simply isn’t worth it.
+While we all have lapses in judgment, sometimes and it might seem tempting to “massage the truth” in order to make your application seem more appealing to admissions committees, but lying on your college applications simply isn’t worth it.

 There will be major consequences if you’re caught.
 If adcoms find out that you lied on your application before the decision date, chances are your application will be rejected.
 If they find you after you’ve been accepted, then your application could be rescinded.
 Lying might even affect your chances at other schools, because some colleges share information with one another.
 The last thing that you would want is to be blacklisted from all of your schools of choice because you put down false information on your applications.

 This is not to mention the fact that lying on your college applications reflects extremely negatively on your character.
 There’s a reason why most colleges and universities have an academic honesty policy.
 Honesty and hard work are important values, and the last thing that colleges want is a student who will lie in order to get ahead.